Sotiris Sylaidopoulos

-Sotiris Silaidopoulos (Greek: Σωτήρης Συλαϊδόπουλος; born 8 February 1979) is a Greek professional football manager and former player who played as a midfielder.
+Sotiris Sylaidopoulos (Greek: Σωτήρης Συλαϊδόπουλος; born 8 February 1979) is a Greek professional football manager and former player who played as a midfielder.
 He is the current manager of Portuguese club Rio Ave.

-Early life and playing career
+Playing career

-Silaidopoulos was born on the Greek island of Kos and started playing football at local club Antagoras, where he later went on to play for the club's senior team at age 15.
+Silaidopoulos was born on the Greek island of Kos, and started playing football at local club Antagoras, where he later went on to play for the club's senior team at the age of 15.

-In 1999, he signed for Super League 1 club Panionios, where the 19-year-old initially joined the Under-20 team, while training with the senior side.
-At the end of 2000, Silaidopoulos suffered a severe knee injury that forced him to undergo multiple surgeries and prevented him to pursue a professional playing career.
+In 1999, he signed for Alpha Ethniki club Panionios, where the 19-year-old initially joined the Under-20 team, while training with the senior side.
+At the end of 2000, Silaidopoulos suffered a severe knee injury that forced him to undergo multiple surgeries, and prevented him to pursue a professional playing career.

 After a long injury break, Silaidopoulos returned to the pitch in 2004 and played for lower division clubs, before he retired in 2009 and focused on his coaching career.